 We see patterns in the types of issues that come up.
 Most of the time they relate to how the irrigation system is being used.
 So, here are a few tips to help you ask the right questions when selecting a garden maintenance team to manage your landscape irrigation system.

-First, we want you to understand three principles of how plants use water that directly impact irrigation system design and the watering schedule:
+First, we want you to understand three principles of how plants use water that directly impacts irrigation system design and the watering schedule:

 When to water